-The Academic Forgiveness Policy, or AFP, (revised 2019) allows a student with first term of enrollment fall 2013 through spring 2019 to eliminate from the GPA calculation up to three courses in which a D or F was earned.
+The Academic Forgiveness Policy, or AFP, (revised 2019) allows an enrolled student seeking a Clemson University degree, with first term of enrollment fall 2013 through spring 2019 to eliminate from the GPA calculation up to three courses in which a D or F was earned.
 Students with first term of enrollment summer 2019 or after can eliminate a maximum of two courses.

 - The AFP shall apply only to courses taken at Clemson University.